camunda/camunda-docs-manual/content/installation/database-schema.md

 ## Manual installation

-To install the database schema required for Camunda Platform, we provide a set of scripts with prepared DDL statements.
+To install the database schema required for Camunda 7, we provide a set of scripts with prepared DDL statements.
 Those scripts create all required tables and default indices.
 You can find the provided SQL scripts on our [Nexus].
 Select the respective version (`$PLATFORM_VERSION`) and download the scripts as a `zip` or `tar.gz` file.
 Open the `camunda-sql-scripts-$PLATFORM_VERSION/create` folder to find all available scripts.